Vegan school dinners chocolate concrete cake is a nostalgic throwback to the British old-school dinners puddings of the 1970s, 80s and 90s.

 Equipment

-- Baking dish/ brownie style baking tray/pan around 10 x 7 inch (25.4 cm x 17.7cm)
+- Baking dish/ brownie style pan around 10 x 7 inch (25.4 cm x 17.7cm)

-- Baking/parchment paper
+- Baking or parchment paper

 Ingredients

-- 200 grams plain flour or all purpose flour.
+- 200 grams plain flour [or all purpose flour]

-- 160 grams granulated sugar or caster sugar.
-Plus an extra tablespoon for sprinkling over the baked biscuits.
+- 160 grams granulated sugar [or caster sugar, plus an extra tablespoon for sprinkling over the baked biscuits.]

-- 50 grams cocoa powder sieved.
+- 50 grams cocoa powder [sieved]

-- 1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract [or essence]

 Instructions

-- Preheat oven to 160 Fan/180 Celsius/356 Fahrenheit/Gas 4.
+- Preheat the oven to 160 Fan, 180 Celsius, 356 Fahrenheit, Gas 4.

-- Melt the margarine in a saucepan.
+- Melt the margarine in a saucepan.100 grams plant-based margarine

 - Mix well.
 It will look like thick clumps but eventually will mix into crumbs.
 Use your spoon to break up the lumps.